toolkit-ai/ai-dev/ai-dev/TELEMETRY.md

-# Telemetry in Magnet Agent
+# Telemetry in AI Dev

-Telemetry is a crucial part of the Magnet Agent.
+Telemetry is a crucial part of the AI Dev.
 It allows us to understand how the agent is used, identify issues and areas for improvement, and ensure the best possible user experience.
 The data we collect includes performance metrics, errors, and usage patterns.

+## Types of Telemetry

-Here's a table of the events that we send with `sendEvent`:
+Here's a table of common events that we send with `sendEvent`:

 | Event                        | Description                                      |
 | ---------------------------- | ------------------------------------------------ |